 - Villány which produce Cabernet Franc, Cabernet Sauvignon, Merlot, and Kékfrankos wines

-- Nagy Somló which produce Juhfark wines.
+- Nagy Somló which produces Juhfark wines.

 You can visit wineries in Hungary as well, I like this curated list from Hungarian Wines.
 I also think this is a great article about what you need to know about Hungarian wines.
 Having said that, I’m going to give you a little bit of practical information so that when you go to spend a few days in Budapest you’ll be able to order like a local.